StatBio/Stochastic-Boltzmann-Machine/README.md

 # SBM: Stochastic Boltzmann Machine
-Tested with Python 3.7.3
+Tested with Python 3.11.11

+SBM contains the implementation of a boltzmann machine with L-BFGS gradient descent and implicit regularization.
+The Monte-Carlo is written in C++ with OpenMP, compiled automatically using scikit-build-core and CMake and

-## Prerequisites
+## Installation

-### Create a virtual env
+### Create a virtual environment (recommended)

-First of all, I recommend creating a virtual environment.
 Here's an example using virtualenv:

 ```
 pip3 install virtualenv